 Sprinklr Service is built for unified customer experience management.
 Payment processing isn't part of the platform, and the gaps for businesses taking payments through Sprinklr:

-• No DTMF isolation built in.
-Voice cases handled through Sprinklr's omnichannel routing don't have built-in tone masking.
+No secure voice card capture built in.
+Voice cases handled through Sprinklr's omnichannel routing don't have built-in secure card capture.
 Pause-and-resume on recording is a manual workaround that drags recordings into PCI scope on every drift.

-For digital cases — chat, messaging, email, social DM — Shuttle generates a payment link from inside the agent workspace.
-The agent drops the link into the case conversation.
-The customer pays on a hosted, PCI-compliant page.
-Status posts back to the case so the agent sees "paid" or "failed" inline.
-Useful for cases that span multiple channels — payment can happen on whichever channel the customer prefers.
+This is the most turnkey path, and it covers the digital channels Sprinklr unifies.
+Shuttle generates a payment link the agent can drop into the case conversation, chat, messaging, email, or social DM, or send by SMS mid-call.
+The customer pays on a hosted, PCI-compliant page, and status posts back to the case so the agent sees "paid" or "failed" inline.
+Links work even with gateways that don't support voice capture, and they suit cases that span multiple channels, payment can happen on whichever channel the customer prefers.
+See the Payment Links docs.

 How It Works